LafeLabs/trashmill/README.md

  - a waste stream of cloth to be cut up and stitched into new clothes
  - a waste stream of cardboard to be used for thermal insulation and structure for clothes and accessories
  - a waste stream of plastic bottles, with bodies of bottles turning into thread for cloth and lids turning into printed media using the Geometron printer technology
+ - site: plenty of dirty water, area for reflectors, safe place for absorber, work shop with built in HVAC to make it comfortable, all the tools and machines needed
+ - Geometron self-replicating documentation to replicate the whole system

 [set magic](set.html)